ctsstc/LHPHPLib/README.md

 ========

-Logic Happens PHP Library / Framework http://logichappens.com/
+Logic Happens PHP Library / Framework

+http://logichappens.com/

-Currently a work in progress, as well as my frist Git and GitHub try.
+Currently a work in progress, as well as my frist Git and GitHub project.

 Classes
 -------------------------